Tottenham Hotspur’s 10 Most Expensive Signings Of All Time

 Unlike many other Premier League big guns, Tottenham Hotspur are not known for splurging hefty figures on new signings, or at least not frequently.

-Spurs bigwig Daniel Levy is no stranger to opening his checkbook when he spots a good value on the market, though it only happens occasionally, which sometimes frustrates the fans.
+Spurs chairman Daniel Levy is no stranger to opening his chequebook when he spots good value in the market, although it only happens occasionally, which sometimes frustrates the fans.

 Despite spending less than their peers, Tottenham have developed into one of the heavyweights in Premier League football, building a spectacular venue to accompany their recent on-field success.

 While a busted attempt to lift the Champions League title in 2019 is the closest they have come to backing their new status as a household club with silverware, Spurs are seemingly on the right course.

 Below are the ten most expensive Tottenham Hotspur signings of all time.